Why the research is needed

 What is already known about the subject

-Some programmes have been developed in the UK and other parts of the world to promote self-management of MLTC.
+Some programmes have been developed in the UK and other parts of the world to promote self-management or prevention of MLTC.
 But there has been no review to gather all the evidence on existing programmes targeted at ethnic minority populations, to learn from them.

 What we will do